mushfiqur47/createPDFs/README.md

   ```
   pip3 install openpyxl
   ```
-4. Run the code
+4. To create all the pdfs in the `pdfs` folder run the code:
   ```
   python3 createPDFs.py
   ```
-  It will create all the pdfs in the `pdfs` folder
 5. If you want to delete all the generated pdfs run:
   ```
   python3 deletePDFs.py